cha53c/web_server_example/README.md

 `docker build -t web_server_example .`

 Have a look at your local images type `docker image` in you command line.
-You should see your image in the list something like this.

-`REPOSITORY          TAG        IMAGE ID       CREATED          VIRTUAL SIZE web_server_example  latest   4fdadc688ca6   25 hours ago         585.2 MB`

 Now that this has built successfully you can run the container.
 The server will be listening on port 80 `docker run -d -p 80:80 web_server_example`

-You can now check the image is running with `docker ps`.
-This will show you all the containers you have running.
-In this case it should just be one which should look something like this
+You can now check the image is running with `docker ps`

-`CONTAINER ID        IMAGE                       COMMAND                  CREATED             STATUS              PORTS                NAMES
-914b555fb0ab        cha53c/web_server_example   "/opt/nginx/sbin/ngin"   25 hours ago        Up 25 hours         0.0.0.0:80->80/tcp   sharp_brahmagupta`

 ## Notes on the Dockerfile
 ## Note on nginx.conf